 I met up with Arcesio, a good friend of mine I met back in Hungary who happens to be a real estate agent in Bogota.
 He specializes in commercial real estate, but has helped investors with residential and turnkey projects as well.

-Would I make a Real Estate Investment in Bogota?
+Conclusion: Who should consider making a Real Estate Investment in Bogota?

 If you plan on living there, then sure, buying an apartment makes more sense than paying rent, especially if you prefer to own the places where you live.
+Single people seem to particularly enjoy spending time in Bogota.

 Finally, from a lifestyle point of view, some people prefer Bogota to Medellin because it is bigger, more business happens there, and because there are better flight connections.
 I understand.
 Personally, I still prefer Medellin’s combination of weather, cheaper real estate, outdoors activities, and fun lifestyle.